Oxygen Vacancy in ZnO-$w$ Phase: Pseudohybrid Hubbard Density Functional Study: Introduction

 \section{Introduction}

-Thanks to its unique electronic, magnetic and optical properties and in the response to the actual industrial challenges, zinc oxide (ZnO) has remained in the focus of intensive theoretical and experimental studies for several decades \cite{Klingshirn2007,Janotti2009,Radzimska2014}.
-A delicate interplay between electrical and mechanical properties endows this crystalline structure, that lacks inversion symmetry, with highly pronounced piezoelectric properties \cite{Hill2000}.
-The wurzite phase of ZnO, is a typical ionic semiconductor with the bandgap ranging from 3.437~eV at 4~K to 3.37~eV at 300~K. This compound is known to host excitons with the binding energy of 60~meV even at room temperature \cite{ellmer08,ozgur05}, prompting its utility as a source for UV lasing \cite{Bagnall1997} with the variety of applications in luminophores, sensors, and scintillators \cite{Rodnyi2011,Gorokhova2008}.
-Moreover, long spin coherence times \cite{Ghosh2005} and minor resistivity of nonstoichiometric undoped thin films of ZnO \cite{Look1999,Zhang2001} favors the use of this material for faster data processing.
+Thanks to its unique electronic, magnetic and optical properties and in the response to the actual industrial challenges, zinc oxide (ZnO) has remained in the focus of intensive theoretical and experimental studies for several decades \cite{Kohan00,Klingshirn2007,Janotti2009,Radzimska2014}.
+A delicate interplay between electrical and mechanical properties endows its crystalline structure, that lacks inversion symmetry, with highly pronounced piezoelectric properties \cite{Hill2000}.
+The wurzite phase of ZnO, is a typical ionic semiconductor with the bandgap ranging from 3.44~eV at 4~K to 3.37~eV at 300~K. This compound is known to host excitons with the binding energy of 60~meV even at room temperature \cite{ellmer08,ozgur05}, prompting its utility as a source for UV lasing \cite{Bagnall1997} with the variety of applications in sensor development, along with luminophore and scintillation techniques \cite{Rodnyi2011,Gorokhova2008}.
+Moreover, long spin coherence times \cite{Ghosh2005} and minor resistivity of nonstoichiometric undoped thin films of ZnO \cite{Look1999,Zhang2001} favor the use of this material for faster data processing.
 Besides excitonic luminescence (3.35~eV, $\tau$=0.7~ns) in the vicinity of the absorption edge, samples of ZnO are known to reveal the so-called green luminescence, that is characterized by broadband emission spectrum with the characteristic decay time of the order of $\mu$s.
-Noteworthy, the green luminescence is usually associated with point defects, mostly in the form of oxygen vacancies \cite{angelis11,azpiroz11}.
-Practically, annealing in oxygen-rich atmosphere or implanting In and Ga oxides quenches the green luminescence \cite{chernenko18}, whereas being robust when introducing metallic In and Ga instead \cite{bourret09}.
+Noteworthy, the green luminescence is usually associated with point defects \cite{Khranovskyy12}, mostly in the form of oxygen vacancies \cite{angelis11,azpiroz11}.
+Practically, annealing in oxygen-rich atmosphere or implanting In and Ga oxides quenches the green luminescence \cite{chernenko18}, whereas it is robust when introducing metallic In and Ga instead \cite{bourret09}.